wheelercj/chriswheeler.dev/content/posts/copy-repos-between-devices-using-bash.md

 ,sync-repo . staging:/home/chris/repos/url-shortener
 ```

-This copies the current directory (`.`) to `/home/chris/repos/url-shortener` in a machine named `staging` as defined in an SSH config file.
+This syncs the current directory (`.`) to `/home/chris/repos/url-shortener` in a machine named `staging` as defined in an SSH config file.
 The first argument is the source, and the second is the destination.
 Files and folders ignored by Git are not copied.
 This command can also be used to make a local copy of a local repo by not specifying any remote host.

 Here's the contents of my `,sync-repo` file: